iifl-logo

 xiv) Disclosure relating to material deviations/ variations

-As per Regulation 32(1) of SEBI (Listing Obligations and Disclosure Requirements) Regulation, 2015, there are no material deviations/variances noted in the Company.
-Further the Company has not made any public issue, right issue and preferential issue during the year under review.
+In terms of Regulation 32(1) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Company has not observed any material deviations or variances in its operations.
+Additionally, the Company has not conducted any public issue, rights issue, or preferential issue during the year under review.

 xv) Loans, Guarantees and Investments